-The Resourcing and talent planning survey report, produced in partnership with Hays, provides HR professionals and their organisations with benchmarking data on recruitment costs, resourcing and talent management practice and employee turnover.
+The Resourcing and talent planning survey 2020, produced in partnership with Omni, provides people professionals and their organisations with trend analysis and benchmarking data on key practice areas such as recruitment, talent management, retention and employee turnover.

 Explore our related content

 Make use of our top tips on putting recruitment on hold during the coronavirus pandemic.

 Employers: learn how to safely recruit within the law